-The table below presents the current and future debt service (principal and interest) requirements on State-supported debt outstanding as of March 31, 2001.
+The table below presents the current and future debt service (principal and interest) requirements on State-supported debt outstanding as of March 31, 2002.
 The requirements of LGAC and other financing obligations of public authorities are the gross amounts due from the authorities to bondholders within the fiscal year when such authorities make the payments.
 The amounts shown do not reflect other associated costs or revenues anticipated to be available, such as interest earnings or capitalized interest.
 Thus, the requirements shown are generally in excess of the amounts expected to be paid by the State during its fiscal year.
+Debt service projections for variable rate issues were calculated at rates in effect at March 31, 2002 ranging from 1.25 percent to 2.60 percent.